 While impulsive and optimistic people may be happier (and therefore have stronger immune systems) than their more anxious and pessimistic counterparts, research suggests that they could also have more trouble losing weight.

 According to research by America's National Institute on Ageing, impulsivity is the strongest predictor of who will become overweight.
 Furthermore, researchers from Doshisha University in Kyoto, Japan studied obese women and men partaking in a six month weight loss program and found that those who were more positive and optimistic in their outlook lost the least weight.
 It is believed that positivity may cause weight gain by causing optimists not to worry enough about their weight to resist temptation and stick to a strict healthy eating and fitness regime.

 Snacking on fruit

-Fruit is undoubtedly nutritious, being packed with vitamins, minerals, fiber and antioxidants.
+Fruit is undoubtedly nutritious, being packed with vitamins, minerals, fibre and antioxidants.
 However, due to its healthy properties, many people overindulge on fresh fruit, juices and smoothies, forgetting about the fact that many fruits are also high in calories and sugar.
 Although fruit is healthy, remember that a calorie is still a calorie, and the ones in fruit are as likely to make you overweight as the ones in any other food.

 Furthermore, research results published in the Journal of the American Medical Association suggest that fructose (the sugar found in fruit) can help to trigger overeating, as after consuming fructose the brain doesn’t register feelings of fullness and satiety as it does when we consume glucose.
 While it is still important we feed our bodies with the nutrients found in fruit, those struggling with their weight should ensure they don’t go overboard.
 You should also try to obtain some of these nutrients and fiber through vegetables, which are lower in sugar and calories.